-Gauge is important because everyone crochets with different tension.
+Gauge is important because everyone crochets with a different tension.
+Learning how to work a gauge swatch is very important.

 Everyone (yes, EVERYONE) has slightly different tension when they work.
-Some crochet more loosely and some more tightly.
-This is not bad and you should not assume that you are doing something wrong of you crochet looser and tighter than your friends or even designers.
+Some crochet more loosely, and some more tightly.
+This is not bad, and you should not assume that you are doing something wrong if you crochet looser and tighter than your friends or even designers.

 Tina crochets tightly.
 If she follows the designer’s pattern exactly, Tina’s sweater will turn out much too small because her stitches will be slightly closer together than the designer’s.